 LEGOLAND, Manchester

 There are over nine brilliant attractions inside LEGOLAND Discovery Centre.
 You can watch movies in 4D where you'll feel the rain, wind and snow, build and race your own LEGO car plus become of Merlin's apprentices and learn to fly.
-There are also dedicated toddler play areas for little ones under five with extra-large soft bricks to enable your children to safely build their own giant creation.
+There are also dedicated toddler play areas for little ones under five with extra-large soft bricks to enable your children to safely build their own giant creations.

 Price: Online tickets: £17.50 for an adult, £16.95 for children, under 3's go free.